-Less than 30 years post-fire; normal or above-average precipitation and proper grazing management transitions community 1.4 to community 1.2.
+Less than approximately 30 years following mortality; normal or above-average precipitation and proper grazing management shifts community 1.4 to community 1.2.

 Approximately 30 years or more of natural vegetative regrowth will shift community 1.4 to community 1.3.
-Approximately 30 years or more without fire or similar mortality permits Wyoming big sagebrush to recolonize the site.
+Approximately 30 years or more without fire or similar mortality permits shrubs such as Wyoming big sagebrush to recolonize the site.